COSC3020/all-pairs-shortest-paths-20gbrown/README.md

 What is the worst-case time complexity ($\Theta$) of the algorithm?
 Add your answer, including your reasoning, to this markdown file.

+## Answer

+The worst-case time complexity of this algorithm is $O(V^3)$, where $V$ is the number of vertices in the graph.

+The algorithim initializes an array which involves two nested loops, so the time complexity for this initialization is $O(V^2)$.
+The algorithm then iterates over each vertex in the graph and assigns weights to edges in the matrix, this gives a time complexity of $O(E)$.
+The Floyd-Warshall Algorithm finds the shortest paths betwen all pairs of vertices.
+In this algorithm there are three nested loops giving a complexity of $O(V^3)$.
+Combining all these time complexities and simplifying results in the worst case time complexity of $O(V^3)$.